DoneHome/awesome-deep-learning/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [DoneHome](https://github.com/DoneHome) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [DoneHome](https://github.com/DoneHome) and [superAsir](https://github.com/JoeAsir) has waived all copyright and related or neighboring rights to this work.